Digital Journalism Apprenticeship

-- Can you take a story and make it go viral?
+- You can spot a story – and make it go viral.

-- You know how to connect with your local community and share their stories and experiences with a wider BBC audience.
+- You understand how to connect with your local community and share their stories and experiences.

 What's on offer?

-- An amazing 22 month apprenticeship to train to be a Digital Journalist with the BBC - with a diploma in journalism accredited by the National Council for the Training of Journalists (NCTJ) at the end of it.
+- An amazing apprenticeship to train to be a journalist with the BBC - with a diploma in journalism accredited by the National Council for the Training of Journalists (NCTJ) at the end of it.

-- You’ll learn how to create great content and programmes for TV, Radio, Digital, Online and social media.
+- You will learn how to create great content for BBC News across TV, radio, digital, online and social media.

 What do you need to apply?

-If you're switched on, creative, and you can bring us your experiences of living in the UK in 2017, then represent your community, bring it alive and bring it to us.
+If you are switched on, creative, and you can bring us your experiences of living in the UK today, then we want to hear from you.

-For queries and news about the schemes, follow @BBCGetin / #bbcgetin on Twitter.
+For any questions and updates about the BBC’s Journalism schemes follow @BBCGetin / #bbcgetin on Twitter & Instagram.